About Us

 Heather Scheeler

-Heather Scheeler is a graphic designer, writer, and editor with an MFA in creative writing from the University of California Riverside Palm Desert and a BA in cultural anthropology from Humboldt State University.
+Heather Scheeler is a graphic designer, writer, editor, and an Administrative Assistant for the UC Riverside Performing Arts Admin department and the UC Riverside Palm Desert Low-Residency MFA program, where she received her MFA in Fiction in 2018.
 While living in Northern California, she founded and ran a weekly writing workshop that featured classes, critiques, and writing support structured to help both fiction and nonfiction writers create and polish their work on the way to publication.
 After moving to Southern California, she worked as the events intern for the Los Angeles Times Festival of Books before being hired onto the team as a full-time event producer at the beginning of 2020.
 When this job was cut short due to the pandemic, Heather took the opportunity to focus on freelance graphic design work among other creative endeavors before being invited onto the incredible team at Circe Consulting.
-Forever an Oregonian at heart, Heather now lives in Long Beach, CA with her two very important rescue cats, an indifferent tortoise, a leopard gecko, some bugs, a nice boyfriend, and a solid collection of fish.
+Forever an Oregonian at heart, Heather now lives in Long Beach, CA with her husband, three very important rescue cats and too many reptiles and bugs to list.